-Guests of Belmond Grand Hotel Timeo and Belmond Villa Sant’Andrea can visit the farm of Antonio (Tony) Minissale to see pistachios being cultivated and, from late August to early September, harvested.
+Guests of Grand Hotel Timeo, A Belmond Hotel, Taormina and Villa Sant’Andrea, A Belmond Hotel, Taormina Mare can visit the farm of Antonio (Tony) Minissale to see pistachios being cultivated and, from late August to early September, harvested.
 Short and spindly, pistachio trees are only harvested every two years, with a ‘rest’ year in between for the tree to store energy.
 When the fruits are ripe enough to harvest, the hulls are a beautiful pink, making an astonishing sight in the orchard.
 All local hands (young and old) are required to handpick the fruit or lay canvas nets below the trees and shake the branches.

 When it comes to tasting this delicacy, take a stroll through Bronte, where every café and pastry shop sells pistachio-based dolcetti.
 Make a beeline for Pasticceria Fratelli Gangi, which offers what many consider to be the best pistachio ice cream in Sicily, as well as rare pistachio arancini (stuffed rice balls).
 If you start to feel guilty (why would you?), remember that the delicious little nuts are chock-full of vitamins and minerals and are considered good for the heart.